This is a guide to Zagreb, Croatia’s Capital which also geographically lies a bit off the tourist trails.

 Open daily from 11 a. m. to 11 p. m.
 (Sunday to 10 p. m.)

-The other dish is much less regional – actually, it’s a traditional in all of Croatia and even other Balkan countries: Ćevapi – preferably in a large flatbread, with fixings like Ajvar, Kajmak, and grilled pickled peppers.
+The other dish is much less regional – actually, it’s a tradition in all of Croatia and even other Balkan countries: Ćevapi – preferably in a large flatbread, with fixings like Ajvar, Kajmak, and grilled pickled peppers.

 Right below the Dolac square are two great options to sample this delicacy – I find they are equally good: